International Table Tennis Federation: Service and point system

 The table tennis point system was reduced from a 21 to an 11-point scoring system in 2001.
 A game shall be won by the player or pair first scoring 11 points unless both players or pairs score 10 points, when the game shall be won by the first player or pair subsequently gaining a lead of 2 points.
 This was intended to make games more fast-paced and exciting.
 The ITTF also changed the rules on service to prevent a player from hiding the ball during service, in order to increase the average length of rallies and to reduce the server's advantage.
 Today, the game changes from time to time mainly to improve on the excitement for television viewers.

 Speed glue ban

 In 2007, ITTF's board of directors in Zagreb decided to implement the VOC-free glue rule at Junior events, starting from 1 January 2008, as a transitional period before the full implementation of the VOC ban on 1 September 2008.

 As of 1 January 2009, all speed glue was to have been banned.

-Contests and rankings
+ITTF tournaments

 The ITTF and its subsidiary WTT hold international tournaments and the ITTF maintains official world ranking lists based on players' results in tournaments throughout the year.